ablueblaze/FM-005-expenses-chart-component/README.md

 ### Current/Continued Development

 - Where in the project am I?
-  Setting up the modals to display the individual days spending
+  Set up the modal to be centered and floating.

 - What is the next thing being developed?
-  Research grid, find a way to set up the graph bars using it.

 - Focus:
   Improve accessability score